ahooghe/webserv/default_files/config.md

 A top-level directive, referred to as a context, groups together the directives that apply to different servers.
 Each single-line directive must end with a semicolon (`;`).
 These directives include `server_name`, `root`, `index`, `cgi_path`, and the container `location`.
 Every server must have a single `server_name`, `root`, `index`, and `location`. `cgi_path` is an optional directive, which can appear multiple times, as can the `location` container.
 A single configuration file can have as many servers as required, as long as each has a unique port.

 ### Locations
 The `location` container has multiple single-line directives.
 All of the directives are optional.
 Each directive must end with a semicolon (`;`).
 If the location has no directives, the files in the given location will be served.
 Depending on the directives, the location of these files, or what is served, may change.
-The possible directives are: `listen_http`, `listen_https`, `alias`, `auto_index`, and `index`.
+The possible directives are: `listen_http`, `listen_https`, `alias`, `auto_index`, `limit_except`, and `index`.
 For the `listen_http`/`listen_https` directives specifically, only one of the two may be included.
 If both are present, the server won't launch.
 If neither is present, the server will default to `http`.

 The following is an example: